MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 This approach using the [Paging](#paging) approach to do multiple requests for pages of up to 100 tweets each, allowing you get thousands of tweets.

-!> Twitter API imposes **rate limiting** against a token, to prevent abuse.
+!> The Twitter API imposes **rate limiting** against a token, to prevent abuse.
 So, after you've met your quota of searches in a 15-minute window (whether new searches or paging on one search), you will have have to **wait** until it resets and then do more queries.
 Any requests before then will fail (though other will have their own limit).
 This **waiting** can be turned on as a config option on setting up the `auth` object, as covered in [Installation](installation.md) section.

 ```python
 cursor = tweepy.Cursor(